 Koh Chang isn’t one of the more famous islands, but to me it’s pretty perfect.
 It’s a great place to escape the madness of Bangkok for a few days and was especially lovely for us as we spent Christmas here, with a BBQ on the beach.

 For backpackers, *the* place to stay on Koh Chang is Lonely Beach.
-It’s quite a small area but it has loads of cheap bungalows, some shops, a few good restaurants and a handful of bars which are probably the liveliest on the island, so it does the job.
+It has loads of cheap bungalows, some shops, a few good restaurants and a handful of bars which are the liveliest on the island, so just about everything we needed!
 The beach here is amazing too; definitely the clearest, cleanest turquoise ocean I have ever seen.
-I thought I’d be too much of a wimp to swim in the sea in Thailand but there was no getting me out of this water every day!
+I thought I’d be too scared to swim in the sea in Thailand but there was no getting me out of this water every day!

-There isn’t an abundance of nightlife options on Lonely Beach but this means that the few bars are always pretty busy.
-Himmel is the most popular, it’s a big bar/club that plays really poppy music (Ellie Goulding, Ed Sheeran etc)… not my usual choice but in Thailand I’m just grateful for anything that isn’t EDM.
+There aren’t loads of nightlife options on Lonely Beach but this means that the few bars are always busy – I love places like this.
+Himmel is the most popular, it’s a big bar/club that plays pop music.
 The best bars are Shanti and Banana Leaf, both reggae bars (they’re all over the place in Asia) and Banana Leaf has live music every night.
-My favourite thing about the nightlife here though is that every night of our stay one of the bars offered a free BBQ (!!!) which I’m sure is a regular occurrence.
+Every night of our stay one of the bars offered a free BBQ (!!!) which I’m sure is a regular occurrence.
 The best one is at Shanti – they let you have as much as you want and they know how to cook a chicken leg!

-Like I said, there’s not loads of things to do or sights to see on Koh Chang but that’s what the cities are for – there was plenty here to keep us happy and the island itself is so beautiful that it’s definitely worth a visit!
+There aren’t loads of things to do or sights to see on Koh Chang but so what?
+That’s what the cities are for – there was plenty here to keep us happy and the island itself is so beautiful that it’s definitely worth a visit!